hcWang942/CarbonRegression/README.md

         └── run_preprocess_analysis.py  # Script for preprocessing and correlation analysis
 ```

+### General Pipeline for Carbon Emission Regression Analysis

-## Data Processing Pipeline
+#### I. Data Processing

-### 1. Data Cleaning (`scope1_cleaned.xlsx`)
+This stage focuses on cleaning the raw data, selecting relevant features, and preparing datasets suitable for regression analysis.

+1. **Data Cleaning**
+    - **Input**: `scope1_original.xlsx` (raw collected data)
+    - **Steps**:
-- Rows with missing data are removed.
+        - Remove rows with missing data from the dataset.
-- Special handling for `NumberOfBoardMeetings`: Rows with missing values only in this column are retained because its correlation with Scope 1 is below 0.3.
+        - Implement special handling for the `NumberOfBoardMeetings` column.
+Retain rows with missing values only in this column since its correlation with Scope 1 emissions is below 0.3.

-### 2. Feature Selection (`scope1_selected.xlsx`)
+        - The cleaning process is carried out using functions in `src/preprocessing/data_transform.py`.
+For example, the `clean_data` function can remove the first row, replace '-' with `NaN`, convert data to numeric, and fill missing values with the mean.

+2. **Feature Selection**
+    - **Input**: `scope1_cleaned.xlsx`
+    - **Steps**:
+        - Conduct a correlation analysis between each feature and Scope 1 emissions.
+This analysis is performed in `src/preprocessing/preprocessing.py`.
-- Features with a correlation coefficient of at least 0.3 with Scope 1 emissions are included.
-This selection is based on the correlation analysis performed in `preprocessing.py`.
+        - Select features with a correlation coefficient of at least 0.3 with Scope 1 emissions.
+These selected features are more likely to have a significant impact on the target variable and will be used in the subsequent regression analysis.

-### 3. Regression Datasets
-- `scope1_regression_mlr.xlsx`: Intended for Multiple Linear Regression.
-It has passed all the assumption tests and assumptions required for classical linear regression, with features carefully chosen through comprehensive diagnostic tests.
+#### II.
+Regression Analysis
+This stage involves preparing datasets for different regression models, running the models, and evaluating their performance.

+1. **Dataset Preparation for Regression**
+    - **Multiple Linear Regression (MLR)**
+        - **Input**: `scope1_selected.xlsx`
+        - **Steps**:
+            - Apply conditional checks and assumption tests for classical linear regression on the `scope1_selected.xlsx` dataset.
+These tests include checking for autocorrelation (e.g., Durbin - Watson test), normality (e.g., Shapiro - Wilk test), multicollinearity (e.g., VIF analysis), homoscedasticity (e.g., Levene's test), and linearity (e.g., partial regression plots).
+The tests are implemented in `src/preprocessing/conditional_checking.py`.
+            - Based on the results of the diagnostic tests, carefully select features that meet the requirements of classical linear regression.
+The resulting dataset `scope1_regression_mlr.xlsx` is then used for MLR.

+    - **Penalized Regression (LASSO and Ridge)**
+        - **Input**: `scope1_selected.xlsx`
+        - **Steps**:
-- `scope1_regression_LASSO_Ridge.xlsx`: Used for Penalized Regression (LASSO and Ridge).
-It includes a wider range of potential predictors and is suitable for regularization techniques that handle multicollinearity, especially when dealing with potential overfitting.
+            - Include a wider range of potential predictors from the `scope1_selected.xlsx` dataset to form the `scope1_regression_LASSO_Ridge.xlsx` dataset.
+            - This dataset is suitable for regularization techniques like LASSO and Ridge regression, which can handle multicollinearity and prevent overfitting.

+2. **Running Regression Models**
+    - **Multiple Linear Regression (MLR)**
+        - **Input**: `scope1_regression_mlr.xlsx`
+        - **Steps**:
+            - Use the `RegressionModels` class in `src/analysis/regression_models.py` to fit a linear regression model on the `scope1_regression_mlr.xlsx` dataset.
+            - Evaluate the model using metrics such as adjusted R - squared, mean squared error (MSE), root mean squared error (RMSE), mean absolute error (MAE), and accuracy within certain error thresholds.
+            - Optionally, visualize the model results, such as actual vs predicted values and feature importance.

+    - **Penalized Regression (LASSO and Ridge)**
+        - **Input**: `scope1_regression_LASSO_Ridge.xlsx`
+        - **Steps**:
+            - Fit Ridge and LASSO regression models using cross - validation to select the best alpha value.
+This is also implemented in the `RegressionModels` class in `src/analysis/regression_models.py`.
+            - Evaluate the models using the same set of metrics as in MLR.
+            - Compare the performance of different regression models (MLR, Ridge, and LASSO) and select the best model based on criteria such as adjusted R - squared, RMSE, and accuracy within a certain error range.

-### Key Features
+## Key Features
-#### Data Transformation
+### Data Transformation
-- **Rank-based Inverse Normal Transformation (RINT)**:
-  Applied to make the data more suitable for regression analysis.
+- **Rank-based Inverse Normal Transformation (RINT)**:  Applied to make the data more suitable for regression analysis.
-- **Missing Value Handling**:
-  Ensures data integrity by dealing with missing values appropriately.
+- **Missing Value Handling**:  Ensures data integrity by dealing with missing values appropriately.

-#### Assumption Testing
+### Assumption Testing
 - **Comprehensive Assumption Testing**:
   - **Durbin-Watson test**: Checks for autocorrelation in the residuals.
   - **Shapiro-Wilk test**: Tests the normality of the data.